mathsport/mrpa/README.md

-# Management Referece Point Analyses for Sporting Leagues
+# Management Reference Point Analyses for Sports Leagues

 ## Abstract
 *Get this from previous submission.*